Flow of Topics

 How long after taking Soma pills can I drink alcohol?

-- It is not recommended to take Soma pills if a person has succumbed to alcohol addiction.
-As the Soma pain medication impacts remain for 5 to 6 hours so a person can potentially take the drug the previous day, then drink safely at night the next day .
-But Carisoprodol interaction with alcohol can cause many negative side effects so it should be avoided.
+We do not recommend taking Soma pills if a person has succumbed to alcohol addiction.
+As the Soma pain medication impacts remain for 5 to 6 hours so a person can potentially take the drug the previous day, then drink safely at night the next day.
+But Carisoprodol interaction with alcohol can cause many adverse side effects, so it is better to avoid it.

 - Alcohol and Medication Interactions, published 1999